 - No deadheading required

-- Choose between trailing and upright/bushy
+- Choose between the trailing and upright/bushy varieties

 - Provide moist, well-drained organic soils